goofy2k/ESP32_faust2api/The file Basic ESP32 faust2api example.md

 2. When opening, this runs a script that sets relvant environment variables for usage of ESP-IDF.
 Upon installation of the ESP-IDF environment a link to plain Powershell is created.
 For more convenience (such as copying and pasting commands) I transfered this to a Windows Terminal session.
 Windows Terminal can also run a Linux under Windows session, which is useful for using the Faust scripts.

 ## 3. Walkthrough for creation of a project based on this example with a different Faust sound engine

+ESP-IDF uses CMake for building a project.
+The use of CMake goes beyond the scope of this document.
+Here we describe a method where the new project re-uses the project structure of the example project, including the CMake files.

+1. copy the project folder ("example_faust_mqtt_tcp4_v3") into a suitable location ("path_to_projects") on your computer:
+2. create a secrets.h file in the folder "main"  of the project: <path_to_projects>/example_faust_mqtt_tcp4_v3/main/secrets.h (note 1.)
+3. ...

+n. to compile and run your project, now continue with step 3 of section 2. in this document.

 (test first with elecGuitarMidi.dsp, includes description of the faust2api options,  changing the DspFaust,  specifically:  MidiMeta::analyse(mono_dsp, midi_sync, nvoices);)
 (describe folder project structure, location of sound engine files and MakeLists.txt etc.)
 (Then test with different sound engine, e.g. simpleSynth_Analog.dsp or WaveSynth_FX.dsp)